angular/angular/aio/content/guide/testing-code-coverage.md

   For a hands-on experience you can <live-example name="testing" stackblitz="specs" noDownload>run tests and explore the test code</live-example> in your browser as your read this guide.

-  Similarly, you can also <live-example name="testing" noDownload>run and explore the application</live-example> that this testing guides describes.
+  If you'd like to experiment with the application that this guide describes, you can <live-example name="testing" noDownload>run it in your browser</live-example> or <live-example name="testing" downloadOnly>download and run it locally</live-example>.

 </div>